A free resource by Jayne Cravens

 groups, staff at local NGOs should be familiar with your

-organization's work because you have regularly updated
+organization's work because you have regularly updated them

-periodically, and that they know enough about your
+that they know enough about your organization to be able to

-organization to be able to provide a reference for it to
+provide a reference for it to other organizations.
+If you have

-another NGO in a project, all the better!
+engaged together with another NGO in a project, all the better!

 - Membership in formal networks and associations

-If your country or region has a network or association of
+If your country or region has a network or association of NGOs,

-contacting other local organizations to find out if such
+local organizations to find out if such exists, or searching on

-exists, or searching on the Internet for such.
+the Internet for such.

 - Excellent online profile

 If you type your organization's name into google, what happens?
+Does

-references your organization?
-Or a newspaper article
+organization?
+Or a newspaper article highlighting your

-highlighting your organization's good work?
-Anything
+organization's good work?
+Anything negative?
+An online profile

-negative?
-An online profile adds to your organization's
+adds to your organization's credibility.

 - A clear, complete, easy-to-use web site

-It's not essential that your organization have a
+It's not essential that your organization have a web

-your organization does have a web site, it should:
+organization does have a web site, it should:

-- not have advertising for other companies and
+- not have advertising for other companies and businesses

-businesses (no banner ads, no google ads!)
+(no banner ads, no google ads!)

 - be free of misspellings